 Retired agrologists have the right to vote and hold office, to receive information circulated, to attend BCIA events and have the opportunity to use the title “Professional Agrologist (Retired)” and the designation “PAg (Ret)”.

 Retired registrants must complete a status declaration annually upon renewal of registration.
 Annual professional development reporting is NOT required.
-One may return to practicing status at any time by paying the associated (pro rated) annual fee for the year, with submission of the Return to Practicing Status Form and the submission of a PD Learning Plan.
+One may return to practicing status at any time by paying the associated (pro rated) annual fee for the year, with submission of the Return to Practicing Status Form.

-The Professional Governance Act mandates that former Registrants will be listed on 'Former BCIA Registrants' for ten (10) years.
+The Professional Governance Act mandates that former Registrants will be listed as 'Former BCIA Registrant' for ten (10) years.

 To resign in good standing, submit the Resignation in Good Standing form to avoid additional penalty fees if a potential return within three (3) years.